CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 will test on an android phone as well as apple phones to confirm compatibility on all platforms alongside computers.

-## Random schedule maker
+## Random Schedule Maker
 ### Functionality
 Allow for a student to pick the classes and make a completely random schedule that does not have any conflicts.
 They would click a button that would put their classes in the schedule
 ### Design
-randomly select classes and put in a random period.
-Then randomly put the rest in a location randomly selected and only allow for it to be in the location if no schedule conflicts and if the classe is allowed during that time.
+Randomly select classes and put in a random period.
+Then randomly put the rest in a location randomly selected and only allow for it to be in the location if no schedule conflicts and if the class is allowed during that time.
 ### QA
 Make sure the schedule create no conflict.
 If there is a conflict created, the test fails.
 But if the schedule can work, the test succeeds
 # If you would like to add another feature to this list: list it below.
-- randomize schedule
+- feature